Microsoft Exchange Email and Calendars

 NAU follows these business rules for determining when to remove email data from the Exchange system after a person has left the university:

 Student employees: Student Exchange accounts will expire every May 15th.
 Notification will be sent to the student worker Exchange account on May 1st.
 (Supervisors can request a renewal of a student’s Exchange account prior to May 15th).
-After the account is turned off the data is kept for six months and then purged from Exchange.
-Exchange Policy and Student Workers.
+After the account is turned off, the data is kept for six months and then purged from Exchange.

 NOTE: Requests to access student or affiliate email folders will be handled as special cases and evaluated individually as they arise.